-My youngest goes to school next year but unlike when his older brother started, I’m not stressing about all the ‘things’ I need to do to get him ready this time.
+My youngest starts school this year, but unlike when his older brother started, I’m not stressing about all the ‘things’ I need to do to get him ready this time.

 I know now what the priority order is, and buying textas and velcro-strap school shoes are pretty low on the list.
-I’ll do that in January when they’re on sale and I can be pretty confident that his feet won’t grow anymore between shoe-buying time and the first day of school!
+I can do that in one quick shopping trip just before school starts.

 But there are five things I want to instil in him now that I know will help him become school-ready.
 If you also have a preppy on your hands, then I hope you find them useful too.

 My little guy is pretty used to me ‘filling in the blanks’ for him.
 I instinctively swap his left sandal with his right when he has it on the wrong foot.
 As such, he has a bit of learned helplessness.
 It’s a hard parent-habit to break!

 So these days I’m trying to encourage him to think for himself before asking me, or waiting for me, to do something for him.

 To teach this, I have been resisting doing EVERYTHING for him.
 It’s amazing when we step back how much our little ones step up.
 Does he actually need me to fetch his clothes in the morning?
 As long as they are put away in his drawers, then no, I’ve discovered!

 My son can’t read yet but I know he’ll be keen to when the time comes next year.

 Instilling a love of words and a joy around books is the secret to helping our kids learn to read at school, says Megan Daley a teacher librarian and author of Raising Readers (she also blogs over at Children’s Books Daily).
 Megan says she can always spot the kids who have been consistently read to before starting school.

 “They are not overwhelmed by the sight of Readers – they are primed and ready to fly!” she says, adding that these kids just LOVE books.